Patriot War (Florida): Provisional government

 By December 1812, the Patriots were accused of "raising the devil," having looted and destroyed homesteads and forcing citizens to flee from their homes.

 In January 1814, a group of soldier-settlers erected a two-story blockhouse and dubbed it Fort Mitchell.
 While modern historians are unsure of where exactly Fort Mitchell was located, it was likely in Alachua County, near the modern town of Micanopy.
 General Buckner F. Harris declared Fort Mitchell to be the capital of the Republic of East Florida.
 After building the fort, a petition was drafted to the U.S. Congress asking to annex the "District of Elotchaway [Alachua] in the Republic of East Florida" as a territory to the U.S. They also offered to send soldiers to fight the British as the War of 1812 was occurring.

 Aside from the establishment of the fort, Harris also appropriated farm land from nearby Paynes Prairie.
 The land was coveted by the Patriots for its rich soil.
-However, the capital was short-lived, as the fort was abandoned by May of 1814 after Buckner was killed by Seminoles.
+However, the capital was short-lived, as the fort was abandoned by May of 1814 after Harris was killed by Seminoles.